 - Ask first: the easiest way to avoid issues is to check before doing something.

 - Remember that GIFCon Attendees come from all over the world; cross-cultural misunderstanding can easily happen, so consider this in your humour and interactions, both online and in-person.

 Everyone involved with GIFCon is expected to treat the event Attendees, the venue staff, the general public, and the various communities associated with the event with dignity and respect.

-GIFCon is dedicated to providing an experience free of harassment and discrimination for all Attendees, regardless of age, ethnicity, disability, gender identity and expression, nationality, neurodiversity, physical ability or appearance, race, religion, sexual identity or sexual orientation, or fiction/fandom preferences (this list is not exhaustive).
+GIFCon is dedicated to facilitating an experience free of harassment, bullying, and discrimination for all Attendees, regardless of age, ethnicity, disability, gender identity and expression, nationality, neurodiversity, physical ability or appearance, race, religion, sexual identity or sexual orientation, or fiction/fandom preferences (this list is not exhaustive).

 - Unwelcome sexual attention

-- Comments intended to belittle, offend, or cause discomfort
+- Comments intended to belittle, offend, or cause discomfort, including those in writing

 - Misgendering or deadnaming